Juliet879/Akan-names-/README.md

 to determine the day of the week born and subsequently their Akan name Frequently in Ghana, children are given their first name as a 'day name' which corresponds to the day in the week they were born.

+## BDD
+* Enter your birth Year,Yonth and Date.
+* Enter your gender.
+* Enter "Getenate name"

 ## Setup/Installation Requirements
 * Click on the reposity above to open